What to Do

 The Los Angeles County Department of Public Health recommends members of the public do the following to protect themselves and others from COVID-19:

-- Follow Los Angeles County’s "Safer at Home" Public Health Officer Order.
-For more information, visit the "Safer at Home" Order page.
+- Follow Los Angeles County’s Public Health Officer Orders.
+For more information, visit publichealth.lacounty.gov/media/Coronavirus

-- Follow all social distancing recommendations issued by Public Health.
+- Follow all physical distancing recommendations issued by Public Health.

 - If you are mildly sick, stay home for at least seven days and until 72 hours after being fever and symptom free.
 Call your doctor if you are concerned and/or your symptoms worsen.
 Individuals who are elderly, have underlying health conditions or pregnant should consider contacting their providers earlier when they are sick.